 Manafort Surrenders To FBI; Indicted In New Phase Of Mueller Inquiry

 Paul Manafort, President Trump's former campaign chairman, has been indicted on federal charges that range from conspiracy against the United States to conspiracy to launder money.
+He's now in federal custody, along with his longtime deputy.

+Responding to news that Manafort was under indictment related to how he handled millions of dollars, President Trump said via Twitter, "Sorry, but this is years ago, before Paul Manafort was part of the Trump campaign."

+Sorry, but this is years ago, before Paul Manafort was part of the Trump campaign.
+But why aren't Crooked Hillary & the Dems the focus?????— Donald J. Trump (@realDonaldTrump) October 30, 2017

 Manafort, 68, surrendered himself to federal law enforcement authorities on Monday morning, a Justice Department source tells NPR's Ryan Lucas, representing a new phase of the investigations into figures from Trump's inner circle.

-Manafort is perp walked through the front door of the FBI field office pic.twitter.com/LQdppFwTeW— Tom Namako (@TomNamako) October 30, 2017

-Both Manafort and Rick Gates, his former deputy, were indicted by a federal grand jury on Friday, according to a news release from the office of Special Counsel Robert Mueller.
+Both Manafort and Rick Gates, his former deputy, were indicted by a federal grand jury on Friday, according to a news release from Mueller's office.
 Gates is 45 years old.

 From a Justice Department statement: